Mental Health Services

 Our interventions assist parents to understand what has contributed to their low mood or anxiety or other mental health concerns and support you to adapt to your role as a parent.
 For example exploring unrealistic expectations of parenthood, rigid and controlling thinking, impacts of a history of childhood trauma or grief and loss.
 As a parent-infant service all of our interventions keep the baby in mind and aim to strengthen your relationship with your child.

-The following programs are provided at Jade House (Carramar or Camden):
+The following programs are provided at Karitane’s perinatal and infant mental health service (Carramar or Campbelltown):

 - Individual and family supportive therapy